openforcefield/openff-bespokefit/CONTRIBUTING.md

 # Contributing to BespokeFit

-OpenFF BespokeFit developers follow a [code of conduct](https://github.com/openforcefield/openff-bespokefit/blob/main/CODE_OF_CONDUCT.md).
+OpenFF BespokeFit developers follow a [code of conduct].
 Please familiarize yourself with the code.

 Despite being developed primarily by UK and Australian developers, BespokeFit uses US English in all documentation.

-BespokeFit is developed in the open at [GitHub](https://github.com/openforcefield/openff-bespokefit).
+BespokeFit is developed in the open at [GitHub].
 We welcome PRs and issues from the general public!
 Please consider raising an issue there to discuss changes or additions to the code before you commit time to a PR!

 A development environment for BespokeFit can be created using [Mamba], which is a faster implementation of the [Conda] package manager: